-The Push, located in the heart of The Rocks, offers an range of craft, boutique and international beers, classic cocktails, a wonderful range of Australian & International wines and an inspired menu, all served within a modern and chic small bar.
+Located in the heart of The Rocks, The Push is a small modern and chic bar.
+It offers a range of craft, boutique and international beers, classic cocktails, a wonderful range of Australian and International wines and an inspired food menu.

 The Push History